 The rules apply to new applicants and to people already living there who want to add another household member.
-PHAs have not been very good about having housing for large families and most PHAs don't have enough large apartments.
+PHAs have very few units of housing for large families and most PHAs don't have enough large apartments.

 This does not mean if you have a large family you can't get public housing.
 There are ways that large families can be put in smaller apartments.
 You can put several children in a single bedroom.
 Larger rooms can house more people.
 Babies can sleep in the same room as their parents.
 Brothers and sisters can share a room.
-Rooms that are not "bedrooms" can be used as sleeping areas.
+Rooms that are not "bedrooms" can be used as sleeping areas as long as they comply with local occupancy codes.